What Is Scapular Dyskinesis?

 Rapid fatigue in the shoulder region

-Early tiredness when performing repetitive activities with the arms, especially overhead or in front of the body.
+Early fatigue during repetitive arm activities, especially overhead or in front of the body.

 Diagnosis